howtographql/howtographql/content/frontend/react-apollo/4-routing.md

 ### Install Dependencies

 First add the dependency to the app.
-Open a Terminal, navigate to your project directory and and type:
+Open a Terminal, navigate to your project directory and type:

 <Instruction>